wikimedia/mediawiki-skins-Cavendish/README.md

 `$wgCavendishSiteWidth`
 fixed width of the content area, if not set it's dynamic (default is false, that means dynamic)

-`$wgCavendishExtensionCSS`
-DEPRECATED.
-Set this to false if you do not want to use Cavendish CSS for certain extensions (default is true).
-As of 12 June 2017 Cavendish automatically uses its own CSS for the following extensions if and when said extensions are installed: Babel, Cite, InputBox, LiquidThread, WikiEditor

 `$wgCavendishQRCode`
 Whether to add QR code to all pages (true) or not (false)